borgar/fx/README.md

 # _fx_

-This is a collection utilities to work with Excel formula code, specifically syntax highlighting.
+A tokenizer, parser, and other utilities to work with Excel formula code, specifically syntax highlighting.

-This utility is developed as tooling for [GRID – The new face of spreadsheets](https://grid.is/), to which it owes a debt of gratitude.
+This utility is partially developed as tooling for [GRID – The new face of spreadsheets](https://grid.is/), to which it owes a debt of gratitude.

 ## Installing